tomekkozysa/kozysa.me/content/work/mediagang.md

 #media
 <display alt="project image" src="/img/work/mediagang/city-view-desktop.png">
 #text
-Each route consisted of seven deliveries, completing each one of them meant the route has been fully delivered
+Each route consisted of seven deliveries, all seven needed to be completed before the route was fully delivered, closing the green progress circle.
 ::
 ::Spacer
 ::